 Knocking Out Inktober: A Boxer’s Swing in Ink Wash

-A Boxer’s Swing Ink Illustration by Ralph Contreras
+A Boxer’s Swing Ink Illustration

 The Power of Grey: Enhancing Swing with Ink Wash for Inktober